girishsukukumar/RTOS/quizanswer.md

 Hard Real time and soft real time
 ```

-4. **Answer to Question 4**  _Only 7 students got it right_
+4. **Answer to Question 4**  _Only 7 students got it right_ :expressionless:
 Refer to Slide no 20.

 ```
 Dead Line Oriented.
 That was the term I was expecting.
 If there is a word dead line any where in your answer I gave full marks.
 The reason is, I have connected it with the expiry date of the medicines.
 I had explained this by taking the same example in class...
+Dead line means Expiry,  in some case the dead line carries the same importance that of expiry date.
-Dead line means Expiry,  that is why I had underlined it in slides but did not explicity mention is slides.
+That is why I had  underlined it in slides but did not explicity mention is slides.
 Few students wrote, Firm Real time and Dead line based/oriented etc. I accepted all that.

-- Blind follow of Slides *will not  fetch you correct answers always*.
+- Blindly following  of Slides during open book **will not  fetch you correct answers always**.
+I will be adding more questions of this nature for next batch :wink:
 ```

 5. **Answer to Question 5**  _30 students got it right_